KernelTestPilot/elonSpeedClient/README.md

 Using Twitter API v2.
 Database to analyze tweets are work in progress.

-Frond-end using bulma css.
+Frond-end using bulma css and react.